 - Introduction email/telephone call.
-If at all possible we aim for telephone contact although with Marine Society learners this is often an introduction email - Days and times for contact agreed - Introduction to course material dialogue - Start of 1st Tutor Marked Assignment, (TMA) to be completed in agreed time frame.
+If at all possible we aim for telephone contact although with Marine Society College learners this is often an introduction email

+- Days and times for contact agreed

+- Introduction to course material dialogue

+- Start of 1st Tutor Marked Assignment, (TMA) to be completed in agreed time frame

+- Learners at this stage are required to complete their Individual Learning Plan and begin to build a Personal Portfolio on the MS VLE with assistance from MSC staff

+- Learners are also required to complete

+Prevent training modules in line with Marine

+Society College safeguarding procedures.